I'm occasionally asked how I got interested in PT boats--my short answer is usually 'a model kit, a book, and a movie'--in that order.

 Around the same time I discovered the impending release of the Lindberg PT 109, I found in the school library (quite by accident) a book titled 'The Mosquito Fleet'.
 Published both by G.P.
 Putnam and Scholastic Book Services in 1963, Bern Keating's account about the officers and bluejackets of the motor torpedo boat service was written in a punchy, rock'em-sock'em style calculated to arrest the attention of the book's target audience of adolescents and young adults.
 It certainly fueled my curiosity about these boats and their role in World War II, and became the start of what would become over time a lengthy book collection.

 Finally, it was the MGM film 'They Were Expendable' (based on the PT boat campaign in the Phillipines in the early stages of World War II) that got me hooked.
 Released in 1945, directed by John Ford, and starring Robert Montgomery and John Wayne (photo above) the picture has been described by motion picture critic Leonard Maltin as 'one of the finest (and most underrated) of all World War II films'.
 After seeing actual PT boats--not mock-ups or replicas--in action, I was permanently bitten by the mosquito boat bug.
 I have since been collecting PT boat memorabilia, mostly books and photographs, and have done some of my own on-again, off-again research into the boats when vacation time and wallet are in sync.
-The results from this research will be presented on this site, but since I also work for a living...the page will be updated on a very irregular basis as new information comes my way.
+The results from this research will be presented on this site, but since I work for a living--and also take care of a pair of elderly parents--the page will be updated on a very irregular basis as new information comes my way.